What to include in your new hire packet

 What should I include in my new hire packet?

-After finding great candidates on the top hiring sites, conducting applicant screenings and background checks, and hiring a new employee, it’s time to start the onboarding process with a new hire packet.
-Your new hire packet should include all the necessary forms your employee needs to legally sign in accordance with state and federal labor laws.
-These include:
+Your new hire packet should include necessary forms your employee needs to sign in accordance with state and federal labor laws.
+New hire forms and documentation include:

 - Copy of background check